CE235-5-SP: COMPUTER SECURITY

 |Module is taught during the following terms

 This course considers security as it relates to a single computer at an introductory level.
-Cryptography is introduced and the various architectures that support encryption and authentication are investigated.
+Cryptography is introduced and the various scenarios that involve encryption and authentication are investigated.
 There will be practical work that will give students an opportunity to explore key security tools.
 The management and planning issues are covered in policy and risk management.

 After completing this module, students will be expected to be able to:

 2. Recommend security tools and procedures for specific attacks.

 3. Describe the nature of malicious code and how it can spread, be identified and removed.

 4. Compare the performance of various cryptographic schemes.

 Principles of security

 -Internal and external scanning

 -Common problems in applications